-- CONCEPTS: Pitch, Duration, Dynamics and Expressive Techniques, Structure, Texture, Tone Colour - LEARNING EXPERIENCES: Performance, Composition, Musicology and Aural Skills - GENRES: Australian Music (mandatory) and at least two topics selected from syllabus by teacher and class - Art Music of the 20th & 21st Centuries, Music of a Culture, Jazz, Music for Small Ensembles
+- CONCEPTS: Pitch, Duration, Dynamics and Expressive Techniques, Structure, Texture, Tone Colour - LEARNING EXPERIENCES: Performance, Composition, Musicology and Aural Skills - GENRES/Units of Study- in 2023 Music of the 19th Century focus on Ballet and opera, Popular Music.
+NB: Australian Music is the Mandatory Topic and will be covered throughout year 10.

-Time Topic or Component Type of Task Term Week Topic of Component Type of Task 1 7&8 Musicology Task - Australian Music 10% Musicology Listening Analysis from Mandatory Topic repertoire 1 9&10 Performance - Australian Music 10% ONE piece, connected to Mandatory topic - Australian Music 2 6 Composition or arrangement and performance 20% - Art Music of the 20 th and 21 st Centuries Submitted composition with composition diary 3 3 Performance 15% / Aural skills 15% - Music of a Culture / Jazz Performance - 1piece from the topics Aural skills - In class , listening test 4 2 Performance 15% / Aural skills 15% - Music for Small Ensembles Performance - 1piece from the topics Aural skills - In class , listening test
+Tiı me T. 1 T Term Week Topic or Component Type of Task 1 7 Composition - 10% Write a melody to a harmonic line and orchestrate for an ensemble of at least 4 instruments using flat.io software 1 8 Musicology Task - Australian Music 10% Musicology Listening test following study of Port Essington by Sculthorpe (Mandatory Topic repertoire) 1 9&10 Performance - Small ensemble 1 or 2, including sight singing.
+10% ONE piece, connected to either topic Music for Small Ensembles 1 or 2.
+2 6 Composition or arrangement and performance 20% - Art Music of the 20 th and 21 st Centuries Submitted composition with composition diary 3 3 Performance 15% Art Music of the 20th and 21st Centuries.
+Aural skills 5% Performance - solo of 1 piece from the topic Sight Singing of a simple melody at end of performance 4 2 Musicology Task 15% Aural skills 15% Musicology Listening - based on yr10 topics.
+Aural skills test - In class